saucelabs/network-viewer/CONTRIBUTING.md

 Ensure you have publish rights for the [NPM package](https://www.npmjs.com/package/network-viewer).
 You can release new version simply by running a manual action called `Manual NPM Publish`.
 Remember to set *releaseType* to one of `patch`, `minor` or `major`.

-If you want to do it on your local machine (**less preferred way**), pull the latest commits from the `master` branch and run the release script:
+If you want to do it on your local machine (**less preferred way**), pull the latest commits from the `main` branch and run the release script:

 ```sh
 $ npm run release # patch release